swiss-seismological-service/scdetect/README.md

 - `--inventory-db URI`
 - `--config-db URI`

-The non-standard `--event-db URI` option allows reading eventparameter related data from either a file or a database specified by `URI` (Note that the `--event-db URI` CLI option overrides the `-d|--database URL` CLI option.).
+The non-standard `--event-db URI` option allows reading event parameter related data from either a file or a database specified by `URI` (Note that the `--event-db URI` CLI option overrides the `-d|--database URL` CLI option.).
-With that, inventory metadata, configuration data and eventparameters might be read from plain files, making the database connection fully optional.
+With that, inventory metadata, configuration data and event parameters might be read from plain files, making the database connection fully optional.
 E.g.

 ```bash